Gnaeus Domitius Lucanus: Family

-If that Lucanus and Tullus held the same office at the same time was not sufficient evidence that these brothers were very close, then Pliny's letter written following Tullus' death from years of living as an invalid, where he provides a clear example of their loyalty to each other would provide it.
+If the fact that Lucanus and Tullus held the same office at the same time was not sufficient evidence that these brothers were very close, then Pliny's letter written following Tullus' death from years of living as an invalid, where he gives a clear example of their loyalty to each other, would provide it.

 Lucanus married the daughter of Titus Curtilius Mancia, suffect consul in 55; her name is not recorded.
 Together they had a daughter, Domitia Lucilla Maior.
 However Mancia developed a hatred for Lucanus, and offered to make Lucilla his heir only if Lucanus released her from his power as paterfamilias; this would prevent Lucanus from benefiting from the inheritance.
 This Lucanus did, only to have his brother and her uncle Tullus then adopt her.

 Domitia Lucilla would later marry Publius Calvisius Tullus Ruso, and their daughter Domitia Calvilla was the mother of the emperor Marcus Aurelius.

 Lucanus may have remarried to Domitia Longina.